BeanConcepts/how-computers-work/README.md

 - IT is essentially the use of digital technology, like computers and the internet, to store and process data into useful information.
 - IT helps people solve meaningful problems by using technology.
 ##### What does an IT Support Specialist do?
--it varies a ton, based on whether you're doing in personal or remote, support and at a small business or a large enterprise company
+- it varies a ton, based on whether you're doing in personal or remote, support and at a small business or a large enterprise company.